vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 12. Check all safety tips, to help recipients be more aware of red flags in an email.

 ## Self-to-self spoofing attack with DMARC reject policy
 From the field I have seen that when a user is attacked by self-to-self spoofing.
-They receive an NDR from Exchange Online with the original email attached in .eml format, expected but unwanted.
-I have contacted Microsoft and they recently fixed this issue and this NDR backscatter should get a high confidence spam (HSPM) or spam (SPM) verdict and the email will end up in the JUNK folder.
-Backscatter is treated differently than regular email and the HSPM and SPM actions in the anti-spam policies do not apply.
+They receive an NDR from Exchange Online with the original email attached in `.eml` format, expected but unwanted.
+I have contacted Microsoft and they recently fixed this issue and this NDR backscatter should get a high confidence spam (`HSPM`) or spam (`SPM`) verdict and the email will end up in the Junk Folder.
+Backscatter is treated differently than regular email and the `HSPM` and `SPM` actions in the anti-spam policies do not apply.

 ![IMAGE](/images/mdo-anti-phishing-policies/mdo-anti-phishing-policies-1.png)